-- c) Verify by checking the domains included in the state/territory's early learning and developmental guidelines.
-Responses for "other" is optional
+c) Verify by checking the domains included in the state/territory's early learning and developmental guidelines.
+Responses for "other" is optional d) Describe how the state/territory's early learning and developmental guidelines are implemented in consultation with the educational agency and the State Advisory Council or similar coordinating body.

+- Cognition, including language arts and mathematics

 - Social development

+- Emotional development

 - Physical development

 - Approaches toward learning

 - Other

+- Describe:

-Science, Creative Arts, Social Studies The CT ELDS also includes a Dual Language Learner Framework d) Describe how the state/territory's early learning and developmental guidelines are implemented in consultation with the educational agency and the State Advisory Council or similar coordinating body.
+Science, Creative Arts, Social Studies The CT ELDS also includes a Dual Language Learner Framework

 The CT ELDS were developed through a subcommittee of the CT Early Childhood Cabinet (CT's SAC).
 The CT ELDS implementation is coordinated by the OEC and is supported by Thrive!, the professional learning component of the state's QRIS.
-In addition, a cross-sector advisory group has guided the development of the CT e) Describe how the state/territory's early learning and developmental guidelines are updated and include the date first issued and/or the frequency of updates

-Documentation and Observation for Teaching System (CT DOTS), a framework to guide monitoring of children's progress toward the goals within the CT ELDS.
+In addition, a cross-sector advisory group has guided the development of the CT Documentation and Observation for Teaching System (CT DOTS), a framework to guide monitoring of children's progress toward the goals within the CT ELDS.
 The CT Early Childhood Cabinet (CT's SAC) receives regular updates on this work.